 27 Oct Lower the rink’s carbon footprint

 Ice rinks consume vast amounts of energy and therefore contribute to global warming.
-There are many ways to lower the carbon footprint (CO2) in the ice rink and lower your natural gas expense.
-For many indoor arenas using natural gas as a fuel source for water heating, the escalating costs and the carbon emissions and taxes — even over the next 10 years — may limit their ability to provide affordable ice time.
-In terms of CO2 emissions depending on the source of electricity, natural gas presents the highest emissions.
+There are many ways to lower the carbon footprint (CO2) in the ice rink and lower your natural gas expense on the pathway to net zero for ice rinks.

-So, what is the best way to reduce greenhouse gas emissions in the ice rink?
+So, what is the best way to reduce greenhouse gas emissions and get your ice rink to net zero?

-In this article, we are exploring 5 strategies to dramatically lower CO2 emissions and therefore the carbon footprint of the arena.
+In this article, we are exploring 5 strategies on the pathway to net zero to dramatically lower CO2 emissions and therefore the carbon footprint of the arena.

 5 strategies to reduce CO2 emissions and cut natural gas costs in the ice rink: